MYP

 The International Baccalaureate (IB) Middle Years Programme (IB MYP) was originally developed by the International Schools Association and then further developed by schools during the early 1990s.
 It is a concept-driven programme (ages 11-16) for international schools and is now being taught and implemented worldwide, with considerable growth.
 The IB MYP relies on connecting classroom pedagogical practices and content to the world outside through the Global Contexts and the Learner Profile.

-The European School adopted the IB MYP because the philosophy and objectives of this program reflect those of the school.
+The European School adopted the IB MYP because the philosophy and objectives of this programme reflect those of the school.
 In addition, the IB MYP

-• is an international program with no bias towards any particular national system
+• is an international programme with no bias towards any particular national system

-• provides assessment, within the IB MYP subjects, which shares a common approach by being criterion-related and inquiry-based
+• provides assessment, within the IB MYP subjects, which share a common approach by being criterion-related and inquiry-based

 A Concept-driven Curriculum